 However, it’s essential to weigh the potential benefits against the associated costs, restrictions, and the lack of income generation.

 Interested in learning more about gold IRAs?
-Get a free investing kit from Augusta Precious Metals to see if they’re a good fit for you:
+Get a free investing kit from Goldco to see if they’re a good fit for you:

 Gold IRAs, approved in 1997, have provided investors with the opportunity to diversify their retirement portfolios and hedge against economic risks.
 Since their inception,